-Agricultural Land: private land, leased agriculture Crown land, First Nation land or Association of Manitoba Community Pastures land and is used for agricultural crop production or pasture and which is located in Manitoba.
+Agricultural Land: private land, leased agriculture Crown land, First Nation land or Association of Manitoba Community Pastures land and is used for agricultural crop production or pasture and is in Manitoba.

 Applicant: a person or entity who satisfies all the eligibility requirements set out in the terms and conditions and who submits an application under this program.